RicardoChaseCo/Small_Community_Marketplace/README.md

 * Pillow for image files processing
 * CORS for frontend requests
 * smtp4dev for faking a SMTP server to email sending testing
-* Celery for concurrency background tasks
+* Celery for concurrency background tasks, and Celery Beat for periodic tasks
 * Redis both as the message broker for arranging tasks in queue and also the cache
 * Docker Images for our SMTP server and redis setup